A Complete Guide to Supermarkets in Berlin

 We have compiled an Archer Relocation Supermarket Guide below.
-Take this guide and reusable grocery bags (you will have to pay for bags at the store if you don’t bring your own) along with you on your first grocery store adventure.
+Take this guide and reusable grocery bags (as you will have to pay for bags at the store if you don’t bring your own) along with you on your first Berlin supermarket adventure.

 Edeka is the largest supermarket chain in Germany.
 You will find practically everything you’ll need in an Edeka, including some international, British and American products.